 Price: Trout from the small pond (10-14 inches) are $7-$8; trout from the large pond (10-36 inches) are priced by size from $7-$36.

-Fall Hours: September: Open Saturdays and Sundays, 10 am - 2 pm.
+Memorial Day Weekend Hours: Open Saturday and Sunday, 10 am - 5 pm, Memorial Day, 10 am - 2 pm.

 CALL AHEAD TO MAKE SURE FARM IS OPEN!

-No need to bring equipment or a fishing license.
-Outside poles or hooks are not allowed in the fall.
+Fishing license not required, bringing your own equipment is optional.
 If you bring your own fishing poles, keep in mind they do not sell hooks or set up your poles for you.
 No hooks larger than #6 and they do not provide help with tying hooks!